-Now it seems that the officials at hand must see calling a State of Emergency as a last resort, so declaring an out and out war on their natural internal enemy would be even more of a last resort.
+Now it seems that the officials at hand must see calling the State of Emergency as a last resort.
+Declaring an out-and-out war on their natural internal enemy would be even more of a last resort.
 With today’s climate change, Declare War should come to mind as the first resort and not the last.
 Look and see this environmental devastation for what it is, a natural disaster of mega proportions.

 The State Of Emergency is a situation in which a government is empowered to perform actions or impose policies that it would normally not be permitted to undertake.
 A government can declare such a state during a disaster, civil unrest, or armed conflict.

 A Declaration Of War is a formal act by which one declares war against another.
 The legality of who is competent to declare war varies between nations and forms of government.
 “In this case, the people declare war on the fire.”
 In many nations, that power is given to the head of state or sovereignty.
 In other cases, something short of a full declaration of war, such as a letter of marque or covert operation, may authorize war-like acts by privateers or mercenaries.

 Sound silly, “Australia declaring war on a small bush fire.”

 The way I read the rules is that the governing bodies would have more resources at their disposal.
 Like the State of Emergency that gives more resources than in ordinary circumstances.
 Declaring war would give you an endless supply of resources.
 Whatever it needs, but those Australian fires out.

 Should Australia Declare War On those fires?

 My original post on wildfires was in Canada in Aug of 2017.